voldemort9999/File-Encryptor/Web Version/README.md

 *   **Frontend:** HTML5, CSS3, Django Templates
 *   **Server/Deployment:** Gunicorn, Whitenoise
 *   **Encryption Logic:** Custom Python implementation (`locker.py`) using `base64` and `hashlib`.
+*   Deployment Setup:
+    The project is deployed on Railway using Gunicorn as the WSGI server and WhiteNoise for serving static files in production.

+## 📦 Modules Used

+Here is a detailed list of the key modules and libraries used in this project:

+*   **[Django](https://www.djangoproject.com/)**: High-level Python web framework used for the backend logic, routing, and ORM.
+*   **[Gunicorn](https://gunicorn.org/)**: Python WSGI HTTP Server for UNIX, used to serve the Django application in production.
+*   **[Whitenoise](https://whitenoise.readthedocs.io/)**: Radically simplified static file serving for Python web apps, allowing the app to serve its own static files.
+*   **hashlib**: Standard Python library used for hashing the encryption keys (SHA-256) to ensure security.
+*   **base64**: Standard Python library used for encoding and decoding binary data to ASCII characters for the Base64 encryption algorithm.
+*   **argparse**: Standard Python library used for parsing command-line arguments in the `locker.py` utility.
+*   **os**: Standard Python library used for interacting with the operating system, such as file path manipulations.
+*   **sys**: Standard Python library used for system-specific parameters and functions.
+*   **io**: Standard Python library used for working with streams (e.g., in-memory ZIP file creation).
+*   **zipfile**: Standard Python library used for creating and reading ZIP archives.

 ## 📦 Modules Used